containers/podman-desktop/website/docs/podman/accessing-podman-from-another-wsl-instance.md

 1. The communication channel between your WSL distribution and the Podman Machine is a special file (a socket).
    The Podman Machine creates this file with specific permissions.
-   On your WSL distribution, to communicate with the Podman Machine, your user must have the write permissions on this file.
+   To communicate with the Podman Machine from your WSL distribution your user must have write permissions for the socket.

    To give access to the remote Podman machine to your user: create the group if necessary, assign group membership, and exit your session on the WSL distribution to apply the new group membership: